lazariv/hpc-compendium/doc.zih.tu-dresden.de/CONTRIBUTE.md

 ## Content Rules

-### Add a New Page
+### New Page and Pages Structure

-The pages structure is defined in the configuration file `mkdocs.yaml`.
+The pages structure is defined in the configuration file [mkdocs.yaml](mkdocs.yaml).

 ```Shell Session
 docs/